Close Menu

 Shirakawago has a number of food markets and street food stalls that offer a range of local and international flavors.
 One of the most popular food markets in the village is the Shirakawago Market, which takes place every Saturday and Sunday.
 The market features a range of local vendors selling everything from fresh produce to traditional Japanese snacks.

 Another great option for street food is the Shirakawago Street Food Stall, which is located in the heart of the village.
 This stall offers a range of local and international flavors, including traditional Japanese snacks such as takoyaki and okonomiyaki.
-(See Also: Where to Eat in Cannes?
-Top French Cuisine)
+(See Also: Where to Eat Breakfast in Barcelona?
+Discover The Best Spots)

 Best Places to Try Street Food